docsbydesign/piClinic/docs/api.md

 #### GET request parameters

-The **X-piClinic-token** header value is used to identify the session owner and, for most users, the query parameters are ignored.
-System administrators, however, can request information about another token by passing the desired token as a query parameter.
+The **X-piClinic-token** header value is used to identify the session owner making the request and, for most users, the query parameters are ignored.
+System administrators, however, can request information about another session by passing its token as a query parameter.

 | ------ | ------ | ------ | ------ |
 | Parameter | Values | Function | Example |